coalition-of-invisible-colleges/ao-react/API.md

 "Everything is a card".
 A card is a Task object (as defined by the Task class in store.ts).
 A blank card has:

-- `.taskId`: a randomly-generated UUID to identify the card uniquely (will be deprecated in favor of hash)
+- `.taskId`: A randomly-generated UUID to identify the card uniquely (will be deprecated in favor of hash).

-- `.name`: the text of the card
+- `.name`: The text of the card.

-- `.color`: every card can be 'red', 'yellow', 'blue', 'green', 'purple', or 'black'; color has no effect yet and is just for appearance.
+- `.color`: Every card can be 'red', 'yellow', 'blue', 'green', 'purple', or 'black'; color has no effect yet and is just for appearance.

-- `.hash`: the hash of the text of the card
+- `.hash`: The hash of the text of the card.

-- `.created`: the Unix timestamp when the card was created
+- `.created`: The Unix timestamp when the card was created.

 ### Grabbing cards to your deck